Central-Processing-Unit/Workshop2022/README.md

 #### Localization

-The localization engine consists of two distinct methods of finding the robots position on the field, odometry, which determines the position of the robot based on data from the motors, and vision, which identifies navigation targets mounted to the walls of the field, and finds the position based on the distance between multiple targets in the camera frame.
-Since the navigation targets are not always usable, odometry is used for a majority of autonomous movement, with vision automatically taking over whenever it is applicable.
-Orientation is provided by the on-board internal measurement unit (IMU) in both cases.
+The localization engine consists of an algorithm for finding the robots position on the field, which determines the position of the robot based on data from the motors.
+The orientation is provided by the on-board internal measurement unit (IMU).

-##### Odometry

-The odometry algorithm finds position data from the wheels through the following algorithm:
+The odometry algorithm gathers position data from the wheels through the following algorithm:

 1. Gather information from the encoders integrated in the motors that drive the wheels.
 These values are measured in encoder ticks.
 There are a set number of encoder ticks per revolution of the motor.
 2. Find the displacement of each wheel by taking the difference between the values read by the encoders and the values stored from the last iteration of the cycle, and multiply by a known constant (distance in mm traveled per encoder tick) to convert these values to millimeters